Multipartite entanglement in a microwave frequency comb

+As depicted in the graphs of Fig.~\ref{fig:physics_schematic}, a monochromatic pump generates only bipartite states which are either entangled or separable.
+In contrast, a bichromatic pump generates a multipartite state which may belong to one of many possible entanglement and separability classes -- ranging from \textit{fully separable} to \textit{genuinely multipartite entangled} (GME).
+As a generalization of the bipartite case, a $n$-partite ($n>2$) mixed state is fully separable if it can be written as a convex combination of product states.
+Furthermore, an $n$-partite state can be arranged into $k\le n$ partitions.
+If the state is fully separable with respect to $k$-partitioning (or expressed as a mixture of $k$-partitions), we call it \emph{$k$-separable}, if not, $k$-\emph{inseparable}~\cite{Seevinck2008Sep}.
+We call the $n$-partite state \emph{fully inseparable} if it is not separable with respect to any partitioning ~\cite{Dur2000Mar}.
+Additional details are given in the Supplementary material.

+To establish whether a $n$-mode state is fully inseparable, it suffices to establish that the state in question is inseparable with respect to any bipartitioning, i.e. it exhibits bi-inseparability.
+For pure states, bi-inseparability is a necessary and sufficient condition for GME, as it implies entanglement for any other $k$-partitioning of modes.
+However for mixed states, bi-inseparability substantiates only the claim of full inseparability \cite{Teh2019Aug}.
+To establish the latter we test for entanglement on all possible bipartitions of the $n$-mode state; a computationally demanding task that grows exponentially with the number of modes $n$ (the number of bipartitions is $2^{n-1}-1$).

+We use a bipartition test developed by Shchukin and van Loock \cite{Shchukin2015, Shchukin_2016}, henceforth referred to as the SvL test.
 Consider the case of a covariance matrix $V$ with zero $IQ$-correlations (or, equivalently, zero $xp$-correlations \cite{Weedbrook2012}).
-This state is equally well characterized by two smaller matrices $V^{II}$ and $V^{QQ}$, containing only $II$- and $QQ$-correlations respectively.
-The modes are divided into the bipartitions $\mathcal{I}$ and $\mathcal{J}$.
-The condition for separability reads \cite{Shchukin_2016}
+This state is equally well characterized by two smaller matrices $V^{II}$ and $V^{QQ}$ containing only $II$- and $QQ$-correlations respectively, a reduction which is always possible with local Gaussian transformations such as single mode phase rotations.
+Local Gaussian transformations can only transform entangled states into other entangled states, and separable states into other separable states \cite{Duan2000}.
+If $n$ modes are divided into bipartitions $\mathcal{I}$ and $\mathcal{J}$, then the SvL condition for separability between $\mathcal{I}$ and $\mathcal{J}$ reads \cite{Shchukin_2016}